2485373SP2025/Mermaid-ERD-Diagram/NikeStore_ERD.md

     CUSTOMER ||--o{ SALE : "makes"
     PRODUCT ||--o{ INVENTORY : "comes from"
 ```
+### Description of Diagram
-* The product is what is sold to make the sale which generates profit for the company
+* The product is what is (in this case shoes) sold to make the sale which generates profit for the company.
-* The customer completes a payment for the product which generates a sale
+* The customer completes a payment for the product which generates a sale, which is how a company makes its money.
-* The product is stored in the inventory before being sold
+* The product is stored in the inventory before being sold.
+It is later shipped to the customer after the sale happens.